at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

 ```

-The updateNodescores method is a BFS algorithm that updates the node scores of all successors at every iteration,
+The updateNodescores method is a BFS algorithm based routine that updates the node scores of all successors.
 ```
 def updateNodescores(G, node):
     visited = [node]